NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/PyTorchIntegration/README.md

 Issues that will be addressed:

 1. How to install PyTorch within Slicer.
 The main question is whether to install a version with GPU support and, if it does, which version of the CUDA toolkit to install.
-1. How to handle the necessary conversion of Slicer nodes (e.g., `vtkMRMLScalarNode`) to PyTorch objects (e.g., `torch.Tensor`) and vice versa.
+1. How to handle the necessary conversion of Slicer nodes (e.g., `vtkMRMLScalarVolumeNode`) to PyTorch objects (e.g., `torch.Tensor`) and vice versa.
 Look into adding tools to `slicer.util`.
 1. Write a tutorial with a toy example using a publicly available dataset.

 ## Approach and Plan